jasonshave/ConsoleSecrets/README.md

-## "CommonConfiguration" class library
+## "ConsoleSecrets" class library

-The `CommonConfiguration` project includes a concrete class for holding the mapping of user secrets so they can be referenced by your console application project(s).
+The `ConsoleSecrets` project includes a concrete class for holding the mapping of user secrets so they can be referenced by your console application project(s).
 This follows the .NET Core configuration provider reference as shown [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2).

-As described in the [Microsoft article](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows), the `secrets.json` file maps the configuration key/value pairs to a POCO called `CommonSecrets` in the `CommonConfiguration` project.
+As described in the [Microsoft article](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-2.2&tabs=windows), the `secrets.json` file maps the configuration key/value pairs to a POCO called `Secrets` in the `ConsoleSecrets` project.
 This file must be created locally on your PC and populated with your configuration/secrets

 ### Preparing your `secrets.json` file

 1. Create a new GUID by opening PowerShell and typing `[guid]::NewGuid()`.

-2. Open the Visual Studio solution, click on the `CommonConfiguration` project, locate `<UserSecretsId>XXXXXXXX-XXXXX-XXXXXXXX-XXXXXXXX</UserSecretsId>` and paste in your new GUID value from the previous step.
+2. Open the Visual Studio solution, click on the `ConsoleSecrets` project, locate `<UserSecretsId>CREATE_A_GUID_AND_PUT_IT_HERE</UserSecretsId>` and paste in your new GUID value from the previous step.

-3. Navigate to the hidden folder on your PC at `C:\Users\<yourId>\AppData\Roaming\Microsoft\UserSecrets` and create a folder with the name of the GUID.
+3. Navigate to the hidden folder on your PC at `C:\Users\<yourname>\AppData\Roaming\Microsoft\UserSecrets` and create a folder with the name of the GUID.

 4. Within this newly created directory, create a file called `secrets.json`.